OpenLMIS-Malawi/mw-skip-period-tool/config/tool/README.md

 #### parameters section
 The following list explains all settings in the *parameters* section:
-* interval - set how old data should be migrated into OpenLMIS system.
-By default this field is set to 5 years.
-It is possible to set days, months and years.
-The value should be an integer.
+* start/end date - set from what period data should be migrated into OpenLMIS system.
+By default the start date is set to today date minus 5 years and with first day of month.
+The end date is set to today date with last day of month.
+The format for dates is the following: YYYY-MM-DD
 * creator - when a requisition is created we need to set who create/submit/authorize/approve and so on.
 This field should contain a username.
 * requestedQuantityExplanation - the value of this field will be populated into *Requested Quantity Explanation* column in each requisition.
 * timeZone - set time zone for dates